 The final product!

-Planted up with pre-planted coir matting, colourful plants such as yellow iris and purple loosestrife will establish over the coming months.
+Planted up with pre-planted coir matting, colourful plants such as yellow iris and purple loosestrife have now begun to establish.

 Below shows the creation of the second berm!